The asymptotic Samuel function and invariants of singularities: The function

 \begin{remark} \cite[\S 2.15]{BVIndiana} With the same notation as in \S \ref{Pres_Hiper}, it can be proved that, in a neighborhood of $\xi$, $\G^{(d+1)}$ has the same integral closure as

-where $\Gd$ is an elimination algebra of $\mathcal{G}^{(d+1)}$ (see \cite[Proposition 2.12]{BVComp}; see also Example \ref{Emininacion_Hiper}).
+where $\Gd$ is an elimination algebra of $\mathcal{G}^{(d+1)}$, the $\Delta^{i}_{z} $ are the Taylor differential operators, and we use "$\odot$" to denote the smallest Rees algebra containing the two that are involved in the expression.
+Recall that $\{\Delta^0_z,\ldots, \Delta^r_z\}$ is a basis of the free module of $S$-differential operators of $S[z]$ of order $r$ (see \cite[Proposition 2.12]{BVComp}; see also Example \ref{Emininacion_Hiper}).
 We will say that (\ref{EqPresHiper}) is a \emph{simplified presentation} of $\mathcal{G}^{(d+1)}$ at $\xi$.
 The presentation depends on the choice of the smooth morphism $\beta$, the variable $z$ and the monic generator $fW^m$.
 We will use $\mathcal{P}(\beta,z,fW^m)$ to denote this simplified presentation. \end{remark}